nguyenhoanganh2002/XTTSv2-Finetuning-for-New-Languages/Readme.md

 ```

 Note: Finetuning the HiFiGAN decoder was attempted but resulted in worse performance.
 DVAE and GPT finetuning are sufficient for optimal results.
+Update: If you have enough short texts in your datasets (about 20 hours), you no need to finetune DVAE.